 - A second treatment might be even more expensive.

 * Please note that a bed bug infestation isn’t a DIY job.
 A bed bugs problem can be the landlord or the tenant’s responsibility, depending on the circumstances.
 However, it’s important to get a professional bed bug treatment in order to make the issue disappear.

 Council pest control vs. professional pest control services

 - Can’t provide treatment during weekends and off-hours.

 - Most councils don’t offer deals or discounts.

 - Most services are pay-per-hour.

-- You get charged for cancellation, no matter when the service was cancelled.
+- You get charged for cancellation, no matter when or why the service was cancelled.

 - Customer support is limited for office hours only.